narrowin/ot-labs-docs/docs/cheatsheet.md

 ## Start and Stop Lab

-Use the VScode containerlab extension with the Graph TopoViewer.
-Right click on topo.clab.yml all the way down `Graph Topoviewer` and you're set.
+Use the VS Code Containerlab extension with the Graph TopoViewer.
+Right click on `ot-sec-segmented.clab.yml` (or `ot-sec-flat.clab.yml`) and select `Graph Topoviewer`.

 To start the lab press the play button in the TopoViewer navigation.